speedment/speedment-doc/pages/maven.md

     </build>
 ```

-## Speedment Enterprise
+## Speedment HyperStream
-Speedment Enterprise is configured the same way except that we have to use different group and artifact ids.
-Here is an example of a Speedment Enterprise plugin definition:
+Speedment HyperStream is configured the same way except that we have to use different group and artifact ids.
+Here is an example of a Speedment HyperStream plugin definition:

 ``` xml
 <plugin>